marcolminc/sorting_algorithms/README.md

 #### Tasks

-1. 0.Bubble sort: write a function that sorts an array of integers in ascending order using the Bubble sort algorithm
+1. 0.Bubble sort: write a function that sorts an array of integers in ascending order using the *Bubble sort algorithm*
+2. 1.Insertion sort list:
+3. 2.Selection sort: write a function that sorts an array of integers in ascending order using the *Selection sort* algorithm *
+2. 1.Insertion sort list:
+3. 2.Selection sort: write a function that sorts an array of integers in ascending order using the *Selection sort* algorithm